You can see dozens, hundreds, and some days thousands of hawks migrating past you right near where you live if you follow these few simple guidelines.

 What else to consider.
 Research and Plan Accordingly Before You Go.

-- Always dress in layers, taking more layers than you think you will need.
-Sitting atop an exposed area in wind will feel much colder than you’d expect.
+Always dress in layers, taking more layers than you think you will need.
+Sitting atop an exposed area in the wind will feel much colder than you’d expect.

 Optics: Equipment to Help You See Hawks Better

 Bring binoculars.
 If need be, borrow binoculars, so everyone in your group has a pair.
 (A few sites have “loaners” for visitors.)

 Binoculars enhance your views of hawks, which can be pretty distant, and sometimes only “pepper specks” in the sky.

 On good days, hawks fly close, affording views you’ll remember for a lifetime.